houdini91/go-baby-go-remote/README.md

 > Goal of this phase: confirm modulation/bitrate, extract a stable frame format, and map commands (FWD/REV/LEFT/RIGHT/STOP).

+# RX23 - TX20
+Remote Analysis paired with RX23 protcol.

+> Note TX20 Remote seems to support the new RX75 Model as well depending on who it pairs with.

 ## ⚡️ RF Protocol Specification & Verified Command (as of 2025-09-19)
 The following parameters have been confirmed via a successful transmission script `gfsk_tx20_rx23.py` that reliably controlled the car's receiver.